Workplace Hazardous Materials Information System

 All SFU employees who work where hazardous products are used, stored or handled must successfully complete WHMIS training.

 An online WHMIS module is available to all SFU faculty, staff and students through Canvas.
-The module is aligned with the most recent version of WHMIS, known as WHMIS 2015.
+The module (v2 updated in January 2018) is aligned with the most recent version of WHMIS, known as WHMIS 2015.